Transforming Business and Society for Over 100 Years

 2015 – UD Marriott Center for Tourism & Hospitality debuts Advanced Learning Interactive Classroom Environment

-2018 – Lerner forms Women’s Leadership Initiative; FSAN program celebrates its first-ever graduating class; Vita Nova undergoes renovation; Lerner expands with SWUFE-UD Institute of Data Science
+2018 – Lerner forms Women’s Leadership Initiative; FSAN program celebrates its first graduating class; Lerner expands with SWUFE-UD Institute of Data Science

 Born in 1933 in Brooklyn, New York, Alfred Lerner was the only son of Russian immigrants.
 After graduating from Columbia College in 1955, he served as a pilot in the Marine Corps and then sold furniture in New York, Baltimore and Cleveland.
 He later moved into real estate and banking, eventually becoming chairman of the board of directors and chief executive officer of MBNA America N.A.